intel/iot-js-api/api/ocf/server.md

 | `resourceTypes` | array of strings | no       | `undefined`   | List of OCF resource types |

 <a name="translate"></a>
 - the `translate` argument is a function that is invoked by the implementation when the client requests a certain representation of the resource by the means of request options.
-The function takes two arguments, a `resource` object, and a dictionary that contains the request options.
-It returns the resource object with modified resource representation (`resource.properties`).
+The function takes two arguments, a resource `representation` object that comes from `resource.properties`, and a dictionary that contains the REST request options parsed into a dictionary.
+It returns the modified resource representation object.

 See the [example](#exampleoncreate) for the `create` event.

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If there is no permission to use the method, reject `promise` with `"SecurityError"`.
-- If the functionality is not supported, reject `promise` with `"NotSupportedError"`.
 - Send a request to register the given `resource`, and wait for the answer.
 - If there is an error during the request, reject `promise` with that error.
 - When the answer is received, update `resource` to be a [`Resource`](./client.md/#resource) object.